 See our full glossary of assessment terms.

-You'll complete two school-based placements that you'll need to organise before starting the course.
+You'll complete two school-based placements in UK schools that you'll need to organise before starting the course, at least one of which needs to be in England.
+To qualify for QTS you will need to spend at least 50% of your placement time in an English school.
 You may be already employed by a school as a Teaching Assistant or Support Member of staff.

 Trainee teachers are supported in schools by their Class Mentor (Primary) or Subject Mentor (Secondary), who is their day-to-day contact and supporter in school during placement.